Got a claim from a major flood, storm or natural disaster?

 Why cash settlement?

-Given the size and scale of these events a number of insurers are choosing to cash settle.
+Given the size and scale of events, insurers may choose to cash settle.
 Your policy allows for the insurer to pay you their estimate of the reasonable cost to repair the home as a lump sum.

 A cash settlement allows you to take control of your situation.